A value metric is the way you measure value exchange in your product.

 - For a communication application like Slack, a value metric could be the number of messages sent.

 - For a payment processing platform like PayPal, a value metric could be the amount of revenue generated.

-Outcome-based value metrics charge based on an outcome, like how many views a video received or how much money you made your customer.
+Example outcomes: how many views a video received, how much money you made your customer

-Now, many SaaS businesses rely on feature differentiation as a way of justifying higher price points.
+Now, many SaaS businesses rely on feature differentiation to justify higher price points.
 But this comes at the cost of higher churn.
 As Campbell notes, value metrics outperform feature differentiation with up to 75% less churn.
 Outcome-based value metrics take this a step further with an additional 40% reduction in churn.

 This trend continues further when looking at expansion revenue.
-Both types of value metrics still outperform feature differentiated pricing models with at least 30% more expansion revenue, but outcome-based value metrics push those gains to nearly 50%.
+Both value metrics still outperform feature-differentiated pricing models with at least 30% more expansion revenue, but outcome-based value metrics push those gains to nearly 50%.

 Before we dive into how to find your value metric, let's step back and identify what makes a good value metric.

 According to Campbell, a great value metric must display these three features:

 1. It’s easy for the customer to understand.

 When someone visits your pricing page, will they immediately know what they’re paying for and where they fit in your packaging?
 If not, you need to pick a new value metric.